zandao682/SillyTavern-MultihogDnDFramework/README.md

    - **RNG Queue (Combat)**: Pre-seeded deterministic dice injected into every turn for high-speed, zero-latency combat resolution, neatly within a single output.
 Sidesteps the unreliability and massive input token costs of tool chains.
    - **Tool Call RNG (Narrative)**: A proactive AI-driven rolling system for non-combat skill checks.
 Features a "Waterproof" commitment logic where the AI must declare a DC before seeing the result, preventing narrative sycophancy and cheating.
 3. 🤖 **The Lorebook Agent** — A fully autonomous lorebook manager that creates, updates, activates, and deactivates lorebooks for you in the background.
 Handles the macroscopic consistency of your adventure.
 Includes cleanup tools, full audit chunking, and an automated World Engine that generates daily background reports for off-screen NPC actions and faction events.
+4. 🌍 **World Progression** - A system that creates daily (or more frequent) reports about NPC/world affairs using existing lore entries as well as an optional world "skeleton" created beforehand.
+The world moves regardless of you in the background.

-Together they solve the three core problems of LLM tabletop RP: the AI forgetting your inventory/spells, the AI forgetting long-term context, and you always winning (aka. plot armor).
+Together they solve the four core problems of LLM tabletop RP: the AI forgetting your inventory/spells, the AI forgetting long-term context, you always winning (aka. plot armor), and the world being static outside of the immediate player's bubble.
 I have high confidence in the system's reliability—you can just play and not worry about tinkering with much of anything.

 ---